 2.8.
 Climate Sensitivity

-where DTfeedback is the temperature change resulting from feedback and DTfinal is the overall change in temperature between the initial and final equilibrium states.
+where Tfeedback is the temperature change resulting from feedback and Tfinal is the overall change in temperature between the initial and final equilibrium states.
 The degree to which feedback processes influence the final climatic response is a measure of the sensitivity of the climate system.

 Equation 5 can be rewritten as follows:

 where f is called the feedback factor (Henderson-Sellers & Robinson, 1986).
 When only one feedback mechanism is operative the solution to equation 6 is simple, assuming both f and Tforcing are known.
 When more than one feedback is operative, matters become more complicated.
 For two feedbacks, the net effect is given by: